Troubleshooting Speakers

 Speakers are pretty durable, but failures do occur.
 The most common with TC-50's is a broken tweeter lead.
 In addition, over-driving the speakers or electrical problems in your amp can cause voice coils to overheat and become shorted.
-With age, capacitors can dry out and fail, either degrading sound or causing a driver to just stop working.
+With age, paper surrounds and foam or rubber suspensions deteriorate and capacitors can dry out and fail, either degrading sound or causing a driver to just stop working.

 Testing Drivers